I don’t have any puppies available. I am planning one or possibly two litters later this year.

 -How Much Are They?

 The current nationwide average for quality Cavalier puppies from verified health-tested parents on a spay/neuter contract is about $3000.00 to $4000.00.
 There are reasons why they are so pricey; honestly, they're very expensive to responsibly produce.
 I totally sympathize with the "sticker shock" aspect--but good breeders really are fortunate if they break even on a litter.
-They've done all the health tests on the parents, they've gone to the shows to ensure good breed type, they've done the pre-breeding health checks for mom, they've paid a $2000 breeding fee, done all the progesterone tests and (likely) a TCI or surgical AI... and then they get anywhere from no puppies (all too common!) to (average) 1-3 puppies.
+I often don’t.
+Any good breeder will have done all the (correct, genuine, and verifiable) health tests on the parents, they've gone to the shows to ensure good breed type and pretty dogs, they've done the pre-breeding checks for mom, they've paid a $2000 breeding fee plus national/international overnight FedEx, done all the progesterone tests, and (likely) a TCI or surgical AI... and then they get anywhere from no puppies (all too common) to (average) 1-3 puppies.
 And...the list goes on once they're born.
-Possible caesarians ($$$), health checks, vaccines, microchips, registrations, and so forth.
+Possible cesareans ($$$), health checks, vaccines, microchips, registrations, and so forth.
 And, this is assuming all goes well with no post-whelping complications for mom or the puppies.

 It's important to realize that with the surging popularity Cavaliers are experiencing, there are now many backyard "breeders" and commercial "breeders" (and I use that term very loosely).
-In fact, I'd say MOST of the so-called "breeders" who actually advertise online fall into that category.
+In fact, I'd say MOST, if not all, of the so-called "breeders" who actually advertise online fall into that category.
+There’s a big difference between a breeder’s general-info website like this one and a site or social media page where you can actually place a deposit or pay for a puppy outright, like a new pair of shoes.
 Their prices are usually well in the ballpark of what an ethical breeder would ask, and the overall welfare of the breed and the puppies they sell aren't even on their radar.
 Please TAKE YOUR TIME to find a reputable breeder.
 I served on the Board of a regional shelter and have seen firsthand what happens when people impulsively get the wrong dog from the wrong person...the pet is invariably the one who loses, and the new owners suffer too.

 -I want a female tricolor.